 But I Don’t Bill In Advance…

 That’s OK.
-Rosemark’s automatic billing adjustments is a powerful feature that will save time and prevent headaches even for those agencies that don’t bill in advance.
+Rosemark’s automatic billing adjustment tool is a powerful feature that will save time and prevent headaches even for those agencies that don’t bill in advance.
 All your staff has to do is keep the schedule up-to-date and accurate and the adjustments take care of themselves.
 Customers feel more confident in you because they know what’s going on, and they see that, even when a mistake was in your favor, they can trust you to correct it.

 Now you’ve got cash flow and there’s wind in your sails!